garretfick/garretfick.github.io/_posts/2019-03-21-dnp3-groups-and-variations.md

 A description of valid combinations of group and variation occupies a small (insert sarcasm) 300+ pages of the DNP3 specification.
 The high quality [OpenDNP3](https://github.com/automatak/dnp3) has a partial list, but it is far from complete.
-Depsite this, the industrial applications I've seen only use a few combinations.
+Despite this, the industrial applications I've seen only use a few combinations.